-Spring 2014 base locations for our travel component will be York-a city in North Yorkshire with a fascinating Roman, Viking, Medieval and Renaissance heritage-and London-truly one of the world's great capital cities, with history, arts, and culture, and an intriguing mix of old and new.
-We'll also travel by rail on a scenic route from York to the ancient and vibrant city of Edinburgh, Scotland for an exciting day visit.
+Spring 2014 base locations for our travel component were York-a city in North Yorkshire with a fascinating Roman, Viking, Medieval and Renaissance heritage-and London-truly one of the world's great capital cities, with history, arts, and culture, and an intriguing mix of old and new.
+We'll traveled by rail on a scenic route from York to the ancient and vibrant city of Edinburgh, Scotland for an exciting day visit.

-Departing Friday, March 7; returning Monday evening, March 17
+Departed Friday, March 7; returned Monday evening, March 17

-Total Travel Fee is $3,100. per MCLA student/alumni traveler.
+Total Travel Fee for 2014 was $3,100. per MCLA student/alumni traveler.
 For non-MCLA guests, there is a $ 200. "non-student" administrative fee .
 Participation is by permission of instructor only.

 $400.
 First payment at time of sign-up